Bicycle Brakes Won’t Release? Common Problems And Easy Solutions

 Checking Bicycle Breaks

 The brake pad rubs against the rims which causes friction.
 With time, this friction can lead to the brake pads wearing down.
 When this happens your brake performance will reduce leading to a stuck brake.
-To identify if your brake pad is worn out, you will have to examine the thickness of your pad.
+To identify if your brake pad is worn out, look at the thickness of your pad.
 This is a common problem you can face on mechanical, disc, and hydraulic disc brakes.
+The thickness should be:

 Like the brake pad, a rotor is also very prone to dust and other particles.
 These particles can contaminate the rotor which affects the performance.
 As a result, your brakes will not be able to release properly.
 If you hear noises while braking, you should check the surface of your rotor.
 Look for any discoloration or dust that might have accumulated there.